rvesse/java-ssl-helper/ReadMe.md

     ./grab-cert.sh host > example.cert

-If the host is using SSL on the non-standard port (443) you can specify it like so:
+If the host is using SSL on a non-standard port (the default is 443) you can specify it like so:

     ./grab-cert.sh host 1234 > example.cert